exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 inserted into the table.

-Please note that when using Avro format, you are required to provide Confluent Schema Registry address.
+Please note that when using Avro format, you are required to provide Confluent Schema Registry URL address.

-The following table illustrates the possible values and support from the serialization formats.
+The following table illustrates the possible values and support for the serialization formats.

 | Record Field Specification | Value                                  | Avro          | JSON                          | String |